 Pressure: 0.17 bar (2.5psi) (PRV in floor bladder)

 Price: U$ 999

 Obviously rigidity has an influence on speed and response, but up to a point a thick PVC IK (like my old Incept) is innately stiffer than more pliable rubber-based fabrics like Nitrilon.
-This may explain why the Sawtooth can run only 2.5psi (0.17 bar) even in a 15-foot IK, while a Seawave runs 3.6 psi and a Grabner even more.
-Or perhaps the thin, AireCell bladders (right) can only safely take that pressure?
+This may explain why the Sawtooth need run only 2.5psi (0.17 bar) even in a 15-foot IK, while a Seawave runs 3.6 psi and a Grabner even more.
+Or perhaps the vinyl AireCell bladders (right) can only safely take that pressure?

 No footrest is included even though one is needed to brace against for a good paddle stroke.
 But Aire IKs can have have over two dozen attachment points along their full lengths (left).
-So besides positioning the seat/s exactly where you want them you can easily clip-in a bit of sawn-down plastic drainpipe, which anyway is better than the mushy inflatable footrests which come with other IKs.
+So besides positioning the seat/s exactly where you want them, you can easily clip-in a bit of sawn-down plastic drainpipe, which anyway is better than the mushy inflatable footrests which come with other IKs.
 While you’re at it, thread in some thigh straps which further improve your connection to the boat for more efficient paddling, especially at sea and in rougher conditions.

 Many Aire IKs have an unusual dropped floor (right), partly because it has to be thick to work as a self-bailer.
 This design also means it acts like a fat keel to help tracking while its buoyancy lifts the side tubes out of the water to produce less drag and so increase speed.
 The Sawtooth comes with a clip-on skeg (useful at sea) and the Boat People reckon the Sawtooth is one of the fastest IKs around.